elileinkram/_feedstack_web/README.md

 Each post has a ranking.
 The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.
 The higher the ranking the higher the post will show in the feed.

 You can write your own functions, but the layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking).
-To upload the function to the app, follow [these directions](https://j.gifs.com/K1pmOx.gif).
+To upload the function to the app, watch this clip [these directions](https://j.gifs.com/K1pmOx.gif).

 # Rules